HoutanGh/quant_scanner/README.md

 - different files for different models
 - to get stock data, take input of stock and time
+    - doesn't really need to take time as input just date because the data for the time is in the df
 - models
     - moving averages
         - can only do up to 60 days with yfinance
     - BS model
     - ML model that incoporates all the other models then sees which factors contribute the most to the stock increasing or not
+    - pairs trading that finds connections between pennies (seems pointless tho)
 - data
     - volume
     - voume increase/decrease rate